INSIGHT Science & Engineering Pro

-- 30 minutes allotted for 94 Agree-Disagree survey style science & engineering professional mindset attribute belief, value, and expectation statements.
+- 30 minutes allotted for 94 Likert-style Agree-Disagree items – science & engineering professional mindset attribute belief, value, and expectation statements.

-- 60 minutes allotted for 46 engaging, science & engineering setting scenario-based reasoning skill demonstration questions.
+- 60 minutes allotted for 46 engaging, science & engineering setting scenario-based reasoning skill evaluation questions.

 Results Reported (Actionable Metrics):

-- Science & Engineering Professional Mindset Attributes.
-The successful professional is:
+- Science & Engineering Professional Mindset Attributes of successful professionals: